 #1: You Don’t Need to Buy a Fancy Fryer

 If you’ve been in a restaurant kitchen (or seen one on TV), you’re familiar with large deep fryers.
 Most home cooks rely on countertop deep fryers, which are convenient but not necessary.
 If you’re not frying every day, they’ll probably just take up space in your kitchen.
+Here are some tips to get more counter space in the kitchen.

 Bonus Tip: Since you’ll be dealing with very hot material that’s easy to spill, it’s important to have a firm, steady surface to work on.
 I wouldn’t have attempted deep frying in my college apartment because the burner grates would always rock back and forth!